History of the Scythians: Cimmerian attack on Lydia and Asian Greece

 In 644 BCE, the Cimmerians and Treres under the Cimmerian king Dugdammî and the Treran king Kōbos, and in alliance with the Lycians or Lycaonians, attacked Lydia for a second time in 644 BCE: this time they defeated the Lydians and captured their capital city of Sardis except for its citadel, and the Lydian king Gyges died during this attack.

-After sacking Sardis, Lydgamis and Kobos led the Cimmerians and the Treres into invading the Greek city-states of the Troad, Aeolia and Ionia on the western coast of Anatolia, where they destroyed the city of Magnesia on the Meander as well as the Artemision of Ephesus.
+After sacking Sardis, Lydgamis and Kobos led the Cimmerians and the Treres to invade the Greek city-states of the Troad, Aeolia and Ionia on the western coast of Anatolia, where they destroyed the city of Magnesia on the Meander as well as the Artemision of Ephesus.

 Cimmerian activities in Cilicia

-Sensing the exhaustion of Neo-Assyrian power following the suppression of the revolt of Šamaš-šuma-ukin, the Cimmerians moved to Cilicia on the north-west border of the Neo-Assyrian Empire in c.
-640 BCE itself, immediately after their third invasion of Lydia and the attack on the Asian Greek cities.
-There, Dugdammî allied with the then rebellious Assyrian vassal state of Tabal, Mussi, to attack the Neo-Assyrian Empire.
+Sensing the exhaustion of Neo-Assyrian power following the suppression of the revolt of Šamaš-šuma-ukin, the Cimmerians moved to Cilicia on the northwest border of the Neo-Assyrian Empire in c.
+640 BCE, immediately after their third invasion of Lydia and the attack on the Asian Greek cities.
+There, Dugdammî allied with the currently rebelling Assyrian vassal state of Tabal, under Mussi, to attack the Neo-Assyrian Empire.

-However, Mussi died before the planned attack on Neo-Assyrian Empire, while Dugdammî carried it out but failed because, according to Neo-Assyrian sources, fire broke out in his camp.
-Following this, Dugdammî was faced with a revolt against himself, after which ended his hostilities against the Neo-Assyrian Empire and sent tribute to Ashurbanipal to form an alliance with him, while Ashurbanipal forced Dugdammi to swear an oath to not attack the Neo-Assyrian Empire.
+However, Mussi died before the planned attack on the Neo-Assyrian Empire, while Dugdammî carried it out but failed because, according to Neo-Assyrian sources, fire broke out in his camp.
+Following this, Dugdammî was faced with a revolt against himself, which ended his hostilities against the Neo-Assyrian Empire; he then sent tribute to Ashurbanipal to form an alliance with him, and Ashurbanipal forced Dugdammi to swear an oath to not attack the Neo-Assyrian Empire.

 Death of Dugdammî

-Dugdammî soon broke his oath and attacked the Neo-Assyrian Empire again, but during his military campaign he contracted a grave illness whose symptoms included paralysis of half of his body and vomiting of blood as well as gangrene of the genitals, and he consequently committed suicide in 640 BCE in Ḫilakku itself.
+Dugdammî soon broke his oath and attacked the Neo-Assyrian Empire again, but during this military campaign he contracted a grave illness with symptoms including paralysis of half of his body and vomiting of blood as well as gangrene of the genitals, culminating in his suicide in 640 BCE in Ḫilakku.

-Dugdammî was succeeded as king of the western Cimmerians in Ḫilakku by his son Sandakšatru, who continued Dugdammî's attacks against the Neo-Assyrian Empire but failed just like his father.
+Dugdammî was succeeded as king of the western Cimmerians in Ḫilakku by his son Sandakšatru, who continued Dugdammî's attacks against the Neo-Assyrian Empire, but he too failed as had his father.

 Decline of the Cimmerians

-The power of the Cimmerians dwindled quickly after the death of Dugdammî, although the Lydian kings Ardys and Sadyattes might however have either died fighting the Cimmerians or were deposed for being incapable of efficiently fighting them, respectively in c.
+The power of the Cimmerians dwindled quickly after the death of Dugdammî, although the Lydian kings Ardys and Sadyattes might have either died fighting the Cimmerians, or been deposed for being incapable of efficiently fighting them, respectively in c.
 637 and c.
 635 BCE.